dr-joe-wirth/phantasm/docker_build_files/README.md

 ### Important caveats for modifying these values:
   * Although you can set `NUM_PROCESSORS` to any positive integer value, PHANTASM will ultimately be limited by the number of processors allocated to Docker.
   * `MAX_LEAVES` can be any positive integer, but very small values (<20) are not recommended.
 Keep in mind that run-times and RAM scale _exponentially_ with the number of leaves.
+  * If the runtime of your phylogenetic tree is a concern, then setting `REDUCE_NUM_CORE_GENES` may be useful.
+It omits any core genes where one or more taxa has >5% gaps in its alignment.
   * Changing `BOOTSTRAP_FINAL_TREE` to `True` will likely increase the run time from a few hours to several days.
 This is due to the long run times of IQTree as compared to FastTree.
   * `NUM_BOOTSTRAPS` is only relevant if `BOOTSTRAP_FINAL_TREE` is set to `True`.